Mirko

 various families by passing through a column filled with a

-M/100 tris buffer of pH 7.4, elution being effected with the same
+a M/100 tris buffer of pH 7.4, elution being effected with the

-buffer.
-The fractions separated in this way are called, in order
+same buffer.
+The fractions separated in this way are called, in

-the curve shown in FIG. 1 of the accompanying drawings, in which
+peaks of the curve shown in FIG. 1 of the accompanying drawings,

-the volume of eluate is plotted as the ordinate and the absorption
+in which the volume of eluate is plotted as the ordinate and the

 The various families of polyribonucleotides thus obtained have

-bases, namely guanine (G) and adenine (A), and of pyrimidine
+purine bases, namely guanine (G) and adenine (A), and of

-bases, namely cytosine (C) and uracil (U) determined.
-The families
+pyrimidine bases, namely cytosine (C) and uracil (U) determined.

 It has already been reported that the families called P1 and P2,

-anti-viral activity, in particular against Shope fibroma virus,
+an anti-viral activity, in particular against Shope fibroma

-by degradation of the ribosomic ribonucleic acids extracted from
+prepared by degradation of the ribosomic ribonucleic acids

-micro-organisms or animal organs, the overall ratio of purine
+extracted from micro-organisms or animal organs, the overall

 polyribonucleotides being between 1.0 and 2.5.